 There’s no quick and simple formula to electrical estimating.
-A successful electrical estimate must account for your material and labor costs and build in sufficient profit so that you can continue to operate and grow your electrical contracting business.
+A successful electrical estimate must account for your material and labor costs and build in sufficient profit so that you can continue operating and growing your electrical contracting business.

-At the same time, you want to ensure that your bid will be competitive enough to be selected.
+At the same time, you want to ensure that when you're bidding on electrical jobs you create a quote that's competitive enough to be selected.

 Here are the five steps to create a competitive electrical estimate.